Observation is the first, and major, way human beings gather information. From observation, facts are established. Hopefully correct facts.

 I’m going to refer to how Dr. Peterson refers to and uses observation in the video below.
 It’s rather lengthy but there is a transcript if you want to peruse it quickly.
 What will strike you is a totally different observation than Hobbes and many other deterministic scientists today.

 At 35:32 in the video.
 “So artists observe one another.
 They observe people and they represent what they see and they transmit the message of what they see to us and they teach us to see it.
 We don’t necessarily know what it is that we’re learning from them.
 But we’re learning something, or at least we’re acting like we’re learning something.
 We go to movies, we watch stories, we immerse ourselves in fiction constantly.
 That’s an artistic production.
 And for many people, the world of the arts is a living world, and that’s particularly true if you’re a creative person.
 It’s the creative, artistic people that do move the knowledge of humanity forward.”

 People are ever-changing, Observation is one of the ways to try and learn about what the human make-up is all about.
 What ingredients constitute a human being?
-I did cover this in chapter 11, How Humans Function.
+I did cover this in section 2, How Humans Function.

 At 41:14 Dr. Peterson says.
 “We’re watching each other act in the world.
 And then the question is well how long have we been watching each other?
 And the answer to that in some sense is, well, as long as there have been creatures with nervous systems.
 That’s a long time, you know? … We’ve been watching each other trying to figure out what we’re up to.”

 Dr. Peterson has just written his book “12 Rules for Life.”
 This is based on his observation of his patients and humans in general.
 Many others have written similar works, “This is What to Do so Humans will Live Peacefully and Happily.”
 Although there is much wisdom to be gleaned from such tomes, there is also, unfortunately, a certain amount of contradiction and confusion.